 Expanding the Vault's ability to integrate with a broader range of Hardware Security Modules (HSM), the PAKeyGen utility is upgraded to support the 64bit PKCS#11 library when generating server keys with HSM integration.
 Additionally, HSM vendors that utilize a Personal Identification Number (PIN) are also supported.

 Password Vault Web Access

-This release includes several improvements in our REST API Web services around the User Management, Safes ,and Accounts areas for easier automation and usage.
+This release includes several improvements in our REST API Web services specifically around these areas for easier automation and usage.